StackOps/python-automationclient/README.rst

                             automation.
         component-services  List all the services by a component. component-show      Show details about a component.
+        datastore-add       Validate and add to the pool a NFS endpoint or GLUSTER endpoint.
+        datastore-attach    Attach a specific datastore to a zone. datastore-content   List top content (first level) of a specific datastore.
+        datastore-delete    Delete specific datastore.
+        datastore-detach    Detach a specific datastore from a zone. datastore-discovery
+                            Discovery endpoints from NFS.
+        datastore-list      List a pool of datastores.
+        datastore-show      Show details about a datastore.
+        datastore-space     Show the space of a specific datastore. datastore-update    Update parameters of a specific datastore. datastore-validate  Validate a discovered NFS endpoint or just a GLUSTER endpoint.
         device-activate     Activate a specific device in the pool. device-delete       Remove a specific device from pool. device-list         List all the devices in the pool.